trentwintermeier/DWRLworkshop/README.md

       <br>
      - Permalink from "/publications/" to "/research/"
       <br>
-     - You can also change the folder titled "_publications" to research.
+     - You can also change the folder titled "_publications" to "_research" -- the folder is just three files below on the left navigation.
 </details>

 <details closed>
 <summary>2.
 Since we're under the "_publications" folder--or, now, what may be the "_research" folder-- let's look at adding research or publication information.
-The two files titled "publication1.md" and "publication2.md" is where you'll imput information on your research and/or publications.
+The two files titled "publication1.md" and "publication2.md" is where you'll input information on your research and/or publications.
 Upon clicking one of those files, you'll see where you can put that data in an section already styled for you.
 You just have to find and replace.
 </summary>
 <br>
     <img src="https://github.com/trentwintermeier/DWRLworkshop/blob/main/assets/publications1md.png">